frawleyskid/nothingradical.blog/content/page/about/index.md

   - "contact"
 ---

+Thanks for stopping by!

-Hey, I’m Frawley!
+I’m Frawley!
 I’m a queer and neurodivergent non-binary person, and I go by they/them pronouns.
 I use this blog to share thoughts on issues that are important to me—mostly queer issues and neurodiversity.

-I’m asexual and aromantic, although if you’re queer I might tell you I’m actually quoiromantic.
-I’m also polyamorous and a relationship anarchist.
+I call myself bi, gay, aro, ace, quoiro, and maybe other things depending on how I'm feeling.
+I consider my orientation to be queer, and beyond that the labels aren't too important to me.
+I'm also non-monogamous and a relationship anarchist.

 As for my neurodivergence, I’m anxious and autistic.
 Please don’t tell me I have “mild” autism—my autism is actually quite spicy.